 Video capsule endoscopy is a high-tech method of visualizing parts of your digestive tract.
 At Hampshire Gastroenterology Associates, LLC in Florence, Massachusetts, the board-certified specialists offer video capsule endoscopy as a noninvasive method of gathering valuable information and planning your treatment.
-Call the office or use the provided scheduling link for help today.
+Call the office for help today.

 Video capsule endoscopy is a way to evaluate your digestive tract.
 During a VCE, you swallow a miniature camera contained in a pill-like capsule.